boto/botoflow/docs/source/concepts.rst

 managed by Amazon SWF.
 Each task is scheduled in a list and workers poll task lists to get tasks.
 When you create a worker, you provide the name of the task list that you want the worker to poll.
 Similarly, a task list can be specified when you schedule a task using the :py:class:`botoflow.options.activity_options` context manager.
-If you don't specify a task list, the botoflow will use a default one to schedule the task.
+If you don't specify a task list, botoflow will use a default one to schedule the task.
 The default task list is specified when a type is registered with Amazon SWF.

 There are situations where you want some tasks to be assigned to a specific worker or a group of workers.
 For example, in an image processing scenario, you